About Dr. Matt richardson

 -

-Licensed Psychologist in Massachusetts (PSY10001022)
+Licensed Psychologist in Massachusetts (PSY10001022) and Maine (pending).

 Extensive experience and advanced training in LGBTQ+ affirming therapy, men’s mental health, and outpatient eating disorder treatment.